 You likely don’t want them to try drugs or consume alcohol until they are at least 21, but you should also tell them that, if they ever do indulge, you want them to get an Uber or a taxi home rather than trying to drive.
 You might be a little mad at them if they do that, but you’ll still be proud of them for not driving while in an intoxicated state.

 Teach Them How to Change a Tire and Check Their Fluid Levels

-You should also teach your young adult son or daughter how to change a tire.
+You should also teach your young adult son or daughter how to change a tire, proper maintenance, and when to consider buying new tires of good quality.
 If you don’t know how to do that, then the two of you can learn together.
 As an adult, that’s something you should know too, so now can be the perfect time to gain this vital skill.

 They should always have a spare tire and a jack with them in the car.
 You should also teach them how to check their various fluid levels.
 They should know how to replenish the windshield wiper fluid, engine oil fluid, and brake fluid at a minimum.

 Show them where on the vehicle they can do that.
 Demonstrate it for them, and then, the next time they need to check the fluid, allow them to do it to see if they learned the lesson correctly.